indutny/json-depth-stream/README.md

 ## How?

 Just a streaming parser, nothing really fancy.
-The only difference between this parser and the others is that it can skip data that nested too deeply.
+The only difference between this parser and the others is that it can skip data that is nested too deeply.

 ## Installation